Graphene: Polycrystalline graphene

 Compared to the fairly well-understood nature of the effect that grain boundary and vacancies have on the mechanical properties of graphene, there is no clear consensus on the general effect that the average grain size has on the strength of polycrystalline graphene.
-In fact, three notable theoretical/computational studies on this topic have led to three different conclusions.
-First, in 2012, Kotakoski and Myer studied the mechanical properties of polycrystalline graphene with "realistic atomistic model", using molecular-dynamics (MD) simulation.
+In fact, three notable theoretical or computational studies on this topic have led to three different conclusions.
+First, in 2012, Kolakowski and Myer studied the mechanical properties of polycrystalline graphene with "realistic atomistic model", using molecular-dynamics (MD) simulation.
 To emulate the growth mechanism of CVD, they first randomly selected nucleation sites that are at least 5A (arbitrarily chosen) apart from other sites.
-Polycrystalline graphene was generated from these nucleation sites and was subsequently annealed at 3000K, then quenched.
+Polycrystalline graphene was generated from these nucleation sites and was subsequently annealed at 3000K, and then quenched.
 Based on this model, they found that cracks are initiated at grain-boundary junctions, but the grain size does not significantly affect the strength.
 Second, in 2013, Z. Song et al. used MD simulations to study the mechanical properties of polycrystalline graphene with uniform-sized hexagon-shaped grains.
 The hexagon grains were oriented in various lattice directions and the GBs consisted of only heptagon, pentagon, and hexagonal carbon rings.
-The motivation behind such model was that similar systems had been experimentally observed in graphene flakes grown on the surface of liquid copper.
+The motivation behind such a model was that similar systems had been experimentally observed in graphene flakes grown on the surface of liquid copper.
 While they also noted that crack is typically initiated at the triple junctions, they found that as the grain size decreases, the yield strength of graphene increases.
 Based on this finding, they proposed that polycrystalline follows pseudo Hall-Petch relationship.
-Third, in 2013, Z. D. Sha et al. studied the effect of grain size on the properties of polycrystalline graphene, by modelling the grain patches using Voronoi construction.
-The GBs in this model consisted of heptagon, pentagon, and hexagon, as well as squares, octagons, and vacancies.
-Through MD simulation, contrary to the fore-mentioned study, they found inverse Hall-Petch relationship, where the strength of graphene increases as the grain size increases.
+Third, in 2013, Z. D. Sha et al. studied the effect of grain size on the properties of polycrystalline graphene, by modeling the grain patches using Voronoi construction.
+The GBs in this model consisted of heptagons, pentagons, and hexagons, as well as squares, octagons, and vacancies.
+Through MD simulation, contrary to the aforementioned study, they found an inverse Hall-Petch relationship, where the strength of graphene increases as the grain size increases.
 Experimental observations and other theoretical predictions also gave differing conclusions, similar to the three given above.
 Such discrepancies show the complexity of the effects that grain size, arrangements of defects, and the nature of defects have on the mechanical properties of polycrystalline graphene.